 This course develops an understanding of the clinical knowledge base covering various areas of medical practice, provides fundamental information about normal body function, major disease conditions affecting all the major body systems and medications commonly used for those diseases.
 Focus will be to enhance professional communication within the health care environment by being able to associate basic treatment terminology and procedures with common disease conditions and the body system involved.
-(Prerequisites: BTEC 1001, Desire 2 Learn Tutorial, or the instructors permission is required when the course is offered online).
+(Prerequisites: None).
 (3 C).